Roman Era in Derby 2017

 With a waterway down one flank the enemy this time had again gone for the textbook approach of extending a long line of high quality armoured Legionaries across the table, finishing up with some rather exposed looking Auxilia on their left flank.
 My approach was one of charging down the middle with the Ostrogoths, making sure they were in a position in which, if they started the game unreliable, the enemy would have to blunder into their front and trigger them to life.
 Heavy Legions and Foederate cavalry flanked them to their left, and my own Auxilia sat waiting on the right.

-As many of the men fell under the baleful influence of Emperor Neros' iron disasterous campaign against the Persians, the Early Imperials had a surprising amount of cavalry of their own though, and it was deployed by the waterway - an interesting challenge for the Decadent Legionaries and limited numbers of barbarian horsemen on this side of my own army.
+As the streets of Rome itself filled with laughter for the festival of Silvio Berlusconi's Legionary Greek slave tutor, the Early Imperials had a surprising amount of cavalry of their own though, and it was deployed by the waterway - an interesting challenge for the Decadent Legionaries and limited numbers of barbarian horsemen on this side of my own army.

 The Ostrogoths were reliable, and lurched forward towards a full-pelt charge at the potentially stubborn red-clad opposition facing them across the grassy plain.